 The functional significance of such multiple phosphorylation remains to be explored.
 There are many examples showing that within such proteins individual phosphosites can have specific functions, e.g. in regulating the activity of enzymes such as CaMKII (Cohen, 2000; Coultrap and Bayer, 2012) or channels such as Kv2.1 (Park et al., 2006).
 At present, we do not yet know whether there are individual sites on a given active zone protein that are solely responsible for a functional change (e.g. in regulating binding to a specific protein) or whether multiple phosphosites cooperate in changing the overall properties of a protein.
 Multi-site phosphorylation may modulate the binding affinity of a protein to other proteins or block binding by increasing its overall negative charge leading to repulsion from other proteins and charged membrane lipids (Powell et al., 2000; Arbuzova et al., 2002; Ferreon et al., 2009).
 Also, our data only represent a snapshot of phosphorylation changes 2 min after depolarization, i.e. when exo- and endocytosis are both at elevated steady-state levels.
 Thus it is conceivable that transient changes occurring in the first seconds after stimulations were missed.

-Intriguingly, in our data no significant changes were observed in the phosphorylation status of SNARE and other proteins that are mediating exocytosis of synaptic vesicles (e.g syntaxin1A Thr10, Ser14 (Rickman and Duncan, 2010), Ser59, Ser64; VAMP-2 Ser75, Ser80; SNAP-25 Ser25; Munc18 Ser506, Ser507, Ser509, Ser593 and NSF Ser739) (Supplementary file 2, Kohansal-Nodehi et al., 2016doi:10.5061/dryad.dh371).
+Intriguingly, in our data no significant changes were observed in the phosphorylation status of SNARE and other proteins that are mediating exocytosis of synaptic vesicles (e.g syntaxin1A Thr10, Ser14 (Rickman and Duncan, 2010), Ser59, Ser64; VAMP-2 Ser75, Ser80; SNAP-25 Ser25; Munc18 Ser506, Ser507, Ser509, Ser593 and NSF Ser739) (Supplementary file 2, Kohansal-Nodehi et al., 2016).
 Thus it appears that the rapid feedback loops governed by kinases and phosphatases, which are activated during stimulation, do not target the exocytotic machinery itself but rather upstream processes such as docking, priming, and endocytosis.
 Further detailed studies will be required to unravel the functional consequences of these changes at the molecular level.

 Materials and methods